haneenakram/neural-network-preject/project-description.md

 Note: it is too large dont download it, we will use kaggle

-to use data in kaggle, open a new notebook then
+to use data in kaggle, open a new notebook

 ---